emily-fangdi-zhang/Pac-Man/README.md

 - If Pac-Man eats a big dot, the ghosts will be "edible" for 10 seconds–player gains 100 points for every ghost "eaten"<br/>
 - The ghosts will respawn at their starting positions<br/>
 - Player wins the game if all the big and small dots and eaten, and Pac-Man has at least one life left<br/>
+- "q" key on keyboard quits the game

 ## Specifications:<br/>
 - Maze is constructed as a 2D array with each entry as empty space, wall, small dot or big dot and perfectly outlines the original Pac-Man arcade game dimensions<br/>